Suwa Sozan III Kyo Set: Celadon Chawan & Bamboo Mizusashi

 He was awarded the Kofukai Award or Kofu Member Prize.
 Commissioned as a juror for the Kyoto City Exhibition and recipient of the Yomiuri and Mayor’s Prize.
 Founding member of the Japan Shin-Koren.
 Associate member of the great Nitten Exhibition and Kyoto City Exhibition – where at the latter he also served as judge.
 He won innumerable prizes at the Nitten Exhibitions, the Traditional Arts & Crafts Exhibition and the Traditional Hand & Crafts New Works Exhibition – amongst many others.

-Additional photos available on request
+Additional photos are available on request